Emerson Harrington: Governor of Maryland

+Harrington was a believer in positive state action, once expressing his belief to the General Assembly of Maryland that “The time has come when the State ought to endeavor to get at the causes of existing misfortunes and evils: and remove, if possible, the causes.
+The causes of insanity, the cause of tuberculosis, and the causes of poverty should receive careful consideration.
+Only by removing these causes will these evils he finally lessened, and the cost to the State reduced.”

 Harrington's term as governor ended on January 14, 1920, and afterwards he returned to his law practice.
 He remained active in politics, but was unsuccessful in an election for judge of the First Judicial Circuit in 1926, and was again unsuccessful in an election for the First Congressional District of Maryland.

 Harrington served as President of the People's Loan, Savings and Deposit Bank of Cambridge, Maryland, and also as the President of the President of the Annapolis-Claiborne Ferry Company he had helped establish as governor.
 He held the position until operations were taken over by the state.

 He died at his home in December 1945 from a short illness and was buried in the cemetery of the Christ Episcopal Church in Cambridge, Maryland.